Watch CBS News

 • N-key rollover and anti-ghosting: These are keyboard features gamers typically want.
 N-key rollover allows for multiple keys to be pressed and detected at the same time, which is essential for games that require key combos.
 Anti-ghosting manages situations when the same key is being pressed multiple times in quick succession.

 • RGB lighting: Customizable lighting looks futuristic and awesome.
-Gamers can adjust individual key lighting based on what each does within a specific game.
+Gamers can adjust individual key lighting based on what each does in a specific game.
 So keys used for character movement can be set to a different color than keys used for weapon control or inventory selection.
 We recommend a keyboard with programmable RGB lighting that allows you to control all keys at once, or customizing lighting for each key individually.
 Also pay attention to whether the keys are backlit or if the RGB lighting goes along the outer edges or bottom of the keyboard.
 Some keyboards use software that will sync RGB lighting effects across all of your gaming equipment, as well as smart lights.

 Is a wired or wireless keyboard better for gaming?